waciumawanjohi/katacoda-scenarios/your-first-supply-chain/manual-overview.md

 You are sharp enough to write imperative code that will take your source code and turn it into a live app running on a server.
 And as a kubernetes user, you're sharp enough to see the value in transitioning from imperative code to declarative configuration.
-In the following 3 pages, we'll use specialized tools to do each step of the process to deploy our code.
+In the following few pages, we'll use specialized tools to do each step of the process to deploy our code.

 We will use 3 kubernetes resources (you don't need any prior experience with